Indicator and pathfinder minerals help explorers narrow down the search area for many different types of ore deposits, including gold.

 3. Composition studies

-Finally, explorers will often use geochemistry to test minerals for clues and patterns that may lead to gold — the process depends on identifying analyzing pathfinder minerals.
+Finally, explorers will often use geochemistry to test minerals for clues and patterns that may lead to gold — the process depends on identifying and analyzing pathfinder minerals.
 Examples of pathfinder minerals that are geochemical indicators for gold include: silver, copper, lead, zinc, cobalt, nickel, arsenic, antimony, tellurium, selenium and mercury.
-Pathfinder minerals are particularly important due to the fact that gold is so rare — locating it in a sample is very unlikely.

 Exploring for gold is a challenging task that requires many different approaches for success.
-Using satellite systems and remote sensing as well as mineral clues can help junior miners find mineral deposits without having to heavily invest in land or financially risky operations beforehand.
+Using satellite systems and remote sensing as well as pathfinder minerals can help junior miners find mineral deposits without having to heavily invest in land or financially risky operations beforehand.

 Don’t forget to follow us @INN_Resource for real-time news updates!